What operational problem does it solve?

 Next Step

-A focused assessment can help identify which use case is realistic enough to start, valuable enough to matter and controlled enough to test.
+A focused assessment can identify which workflow is realistic enough to start, useful enough to matter and measurable enough to test.

 Start with one workflow before scaling the idea.